 Mac: Lightroom > Quit Lightroom

 Step 6.
-Well, now you already know how to install Lightroom presets.
+Well, now you already know how to add Lightroom presets.
 All previously loaded presets show up on the left side of the Develop Presets.

 That's all, guys!
-So now you know how to install Lightroom presets in detail.
-Seems like installing presets is not such a complicated process as you thought at the beginning.
+So now you know how to add presets to Lightroom in detail.
+Seems like adding presets is not such a complicated process as you thought at the beginning.
 In total, you had to copy and drag files from one folder to another.

 Lightroom has been using a proprietary file format with the extension .lrtemplate.
 It includes information and data about which color adjustments and settings are applied to a photo in this photo editing software.
 When you make color correction in Lightroom, you can save those adjustments so they can be recalled later on.
 They are saved into a .lrtemplate file.